Tony Zazza: Entrepreneurship

 In January 2009, Tony was let go from KDMX as a part of Clear Channel Communications massive layoffs.

 Tony has since begun his own Media Strategies firm to offer branding, exposure, marketing and advertising services to small and medium-sized businesses called Zazza Media Strategies.
-Since July 2009 Tony has been back on the air at his old competition, 103.7 litefm.
+Since July 2009 Tony has been back on the air at his old competition.

 Tony Zazza's Jingle Jet

-In 2007, Tony lent his idea for Jingle Jet, a Fantasy flight to take five deserving families on a trip to the "North Pole" using the Dallas Stars and Texas Rangers team plane, to KDMX for them to sponsor.
+In 2007, Tony lent his idea for Jingle Jet, a fantasy flight to take five deserving families on a trip to the "North Pole" using the Dallas Stars and Texas Rangers team plane, to KDMX for them to sponsor.
 KDMX partnered with Tony for the event's first two years.
 Tony was allowed to solicit nominations for families who had experienced hardship through the year on the air.

 In 2009, Tony organized Jingle Jet without a radio sponsor for the first time.
 Still sponsored by the Dallas Stars, Tony brought five families to the North Pole yet again using the teams' plane.
 Mike Modano and his wife, Willa Ford, are major supporters of Jingle Jet and for the first time, Mike was able to attend the event.